Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Introduction

+Motivated by this rationale, we propose a criterion from an information theory perspective to evaluate prediction accuracy together with classification resolution.
+This data-driven criterion, called the \textit{information-theoretic classification accuracy} (ITCA), can guide the combination of class labels given a multi-class classification algorithm.
+ITCA also allows choosing a multi-class classification algorithm among the available algorithms based on their respective optimal label combinations.

-There are two lines of research seemingly related to our work.
+There are three lines of research seemingly related to our work.
 The first line is classification in the presence of labeling noise \citep{Frenay2013}.
 It includes three major approaches for handling labeling noise: (1) using robust losses or ensemble learning \citep{Freund2001, Beigman2009}; (2) removing data points that are likely mislabeled \citep{Zhang2006,Thongkam2008}; (3) modeling labeling noise using data generative models \citep{Swartz2004,Kim2008}.

-The second line is conformal prediction \citep{Vovk2005}, whose core idea is to generalize the prediction from a single label to a set of labels \citep{Balasubramanian2014}.
-In detail, given a pre-specified confidence level (e.g., 95\%), conformal prediction outputs a set of labels for each data point so that the actual label is contained in the set with probability no less than the confidence level.
-In summary, both lines of research tackle the labeling noise problem at the level of individual data points; as a result, neither line can suggest how to combine labels at the global level for all data points, e.g., how to combine labels in a diagnosis or prognosis system.
+The second line is set-valued prediction, which predicts a set of labels, instead of a single label, for each data point.
+It includes two major approaches: (1) conformal prediction and (2) set-based utility maximization.
+Conformal prediction constructs a set of labels that contains the actual label with probability no less than the pre-specified confidence level \citep{Vovk2005, Balasubramanian2014}.
+Set-based utility maximization constructs a set of labels that maximizes a set-valued utility function, which evaluates the utility of the set and typically decreases as the set's cardinality increases \citep{Corani2008, DelCoz2009, Zaffalon2012, Mortier2021}.

+The third line is nested dichotomies (ND), which recursively splits the classes into two subsets, inducing a binary tree of classes; then the multi-class classification problem can be solved recursively by a binary classification algorithm \citep{Frank2004, Leathart2016, Melnikov2018}.
+ND aims to find such a binary tree of classes that the multi-class classification accuracy is maximized \citep{Melnikov2018}.

+ITCA differs from these three lines of research.
+First, ITCA is not specific to a loss, algorithm, or generative model, and ITCA does not require data removal.
+Second, set-valued prediction approaches assume that the observed class labels are accurate at the global level, and they aim to find a specific class combination for each data point.
+As a result, they cannot suggest how to combine class labels at the global level for all data points.
+Third, while the ND methods take a global approach and build a binary tree of classes so that the multi-class classification problem can be solved recursively by a binary classification algorithm, they cannot output an optimal class combination without an optimality criterion.